MADONOKOUKI/Block-wise-Scrambled-Image-Recognition/README.md

 Adaptation Network is described in Section "Adaptation Network for Block-WiseScrambled Image Recognition"
 <!-- <!-- Muhammed Kocabas, Salih Karagoz, Emre Akbas.
 MultiPoseNet: Fast Multi-Person Pose Estimation using Pose Residual Network.
 In ECCV, 2018.
 [Arxiv](https://arxiv.org/abs/1807.04067) - -->

-PRN is described in Section 3.2 of the  paper.

 ### Getting Started
 We have tested our method on [cifar10/100 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html)